matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 This chapter was great!
 It puts together many of the lessons learned so far in a real-ish example _minigrep_ command line tool.
 It builds with several refactors and points out "best practices" along the way.
 Someone put a lot of love into writing this chapter.
 I'd recommend this chapter as "minimum reading distance" for this book.

 Lots of good tidbits but interesting note about what goes in lib.rs vs main.rs: Keep main.rs to a minimum.
 If your CLI handling gets complicated, move it to lib.rs.

+## 13. Iterators and Closures

+"Mastering closures and iterators is an important part of writing idiomatic, fast Rust code."

+Closures are anonymous functions that capture values from environment in 3 ways: borrow mutably, borrow immutably, or take ownership.
+These are handled with std::ops:: traits: FnMut, Fn, and FnOnce.
+The *move* keyword forces ownership, which is "mostly useful for spawning a new thread".

+Closures don't need type annotations like functions except in some rare cases.
+Types are deduced and that's what they are, you can't re-call it with different types.

+Iterators are implemented with the *Iterator* trait and *next* method.
+Updated the *minigrep* example to use iterator on env::args() directly rather than cloning them into a Vec<String>.

+Iterators are a *zero cost abstraction* for Rust.
+Performance examples with minigrep program and an audio decoder.